-Windows Phone 7 will be GSM-only until the first half of 2011Alex Wagner - Senior News Editor
+Windows Phone 7 will be GSM-only until the first half of 2011Alex Wagner - Deputy Managing Editor, News Desk

 Yesterday we heard the news that Verizon would not be releasing any Windows Phone 7 handsets until some time next year and we assumed that the KIN or the carrier's tight relationship with Google was to blame.
 Now we know that that isn't (entirely) the case as Microsoft has said that Windows Phone 7 will be GSM-only until 2011.
 Microsoft's senior product manager, Greg Sullivan, offered up this explanation:

 “For the worldwide market, the vast majority of phones are GSM phones, so we focused on GSM first and then plan to deliver an update that will have great CDMA support in the first half of 2011.
 That’s device availability in the first half and we’re very confident of that.
 That’s probably a conservative estimate.”